python/mypy/mypyc/doc/dev-intro.md

 C, such as gdb or lldb, to look into the segfault.

-If a test case segfaults, you can run tests using the debugger, so you can inspect the stack:
+If a test case segfaults, you can run tests using the debugger, so you can inspect the stack.
+Example of inspecting the C stack when a test case segfaults (user input after `$` and `(gdb)` prompts):

 ```
 $ pytest mypyc -n0 -s --mypyc-debug=gdb -k <name-of-test>
+...
+(gdb) r
+...
+Program received signal SIGSEGV, Segmentation fault.
+...
+(gdb) bt
+#0  0x00005555556ed1a2 in _PyObject_HashFast (op=0x0) at ./Include/object.h:336
+#1  PyDict_GetItemWithError (op=0x7ffff6c894c0, key=0x0) at Objects/dictobject.c:2394
+...
 ```

 You must use `-n0 -s` to enable interactive input to the debugger.
-Instad of `gdb`, you can also try `lldb`.
+Instad of `gdb`, you can also try `lldb` (especially on macOS).

-To get better C stack tracebacks and more assertions in the Python runtime, you can build Python in debug mode and use that to run tests or debug outside the test framework.
+To get better C stack tracebacks and more assertions in the Python runtime, you can build Python in debug mode and use that to run tests, or to manually run the debugger outside the test framework.

+**Note:** You may need to build Python yourself on macOS, as official Python builds may not have sufficient entitlements to use a debugger.

-Here are some hints that may help (for Ubuntu):
+Here are some hints about building a debug version of CPython that may help (for Ubuntu, macOS is mostly similar except for installing build dependencies):

 ```
 $ sudo apt install gdb build-essential libncursesw5-dev libssl-dev libgdbm-dev libc6-dev libsqlite3-dev libbz2-dev libffi-dev libgdbm-compat-dev